Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Framework---Summary of Basic Results

-As a result of this hyperspherical resolution, the property known as interdimensional dependence~\cite{interdimensional, Fischer:1992} is exhibited by Eqs.~(\ref{eq:propagator_QM_spherical_coords_expansion})--(\ref{eq:propagator_QM_spherical_coords_expansion_continuum_app}): $d$ and $l$ appear in the combination $l+\nu$.
 The associated radial action $R[r(t)]$ in Eq.~(\ref{eq:propagator_QM_spherical_coords_expansion}) only includes the radial kinetic energy and the interaction potential, and excludes the centrifugal potential, whose role is played instead by the functional weight.
-The connection with the usual formulation of the classical radial action can be shown using the asymptotic form of the Bessel function $\sqrt{2 \pi z } \, e^{-z} I_{\mu} (z) \sim e^{-(\mu^2-1/4)/2z + O(1/z^2)}$ (for $|z| \rightarrow \infty$) in Eq.~(\ref{eq:Besselian-functional-weight}), where $z\sim 1/\epsilon$, thus leading to the alternative expression
+The connection with the usual formulation of the classical radial action can be shown by a formal argument, using the asymptotic form of the Bessel function $\sqrt{2 \pi z } \, e^{-z} I_{\mu} (z) \sim e^{-(\mu^2-1/4)/2z + O(1/z^2)}$ (for $|z| \rightarrow \infty$) in Eq.~(\ref{eq:Besselian-functional-weight}), where $z\sim 1/\epsilon$.
+Thus, this leads to the alternative expression

-where the action does include the centrifugal term.
-This procedure has been called asymptotic recombination~\cite{Inomata_PIs-1992}.